christopherallanperry/DatingApp/README.md

 ... to install the dependencies.

-To start the server, run...
+To start the SPA server, run...

 ```
 $ ng serve